 - Young, Proud, and Sung-Jee (available in English, simplified Chinese, traditional Chinese, Korean, Thai, Italian)

-- Chinese and English Picture Books with Asian Protagonists (also more in my Amazon shop)
+- Picture Books that Celebrate Asian Protagonists (also more in my Amazon shop)

 - Children’s Books About Black History in Chinese and English